WardVerc/WardVerc/README.md

    I began my coding journey while trading in FIFA players, aiming to profit from each transaction.
 Given the 5% loss on each sale, I needed to earn more than this percentage, which soon became tiresome to calculate repeatedly.
 This challenge sparked the idea of creating a program to automate the calculations.
 After diving into "Head First Java," I developed a tool within a few weeks that calculated my profits.
 This superpower called 'programming' ignited my passion for coding's vast possibilities.
 <br />
 <br />
 Motivated, I completed a course on freecodecamp.org in responsive web design, covering HTML and CSS.
 Eager to enter the IT field, I sent numerous applications and eventually landed a role as a software tester with a company that recognized my potential.
-Working in this position confirmed I was on the right career path, so I enrolled in a bachelor’s degree program that covered the fundamentals of programming.
+<br />Working in this position confirmed I was on the right career path, so I enrolled in a <strong>bachelor’s degree</strong> program that covered the fundamentals of programming.
 After two years as a tester and completing my studies, the company promoted me to a frontend developer role in 2021.
 <br />
 <br />
-Over the next three years, I worked as a frontend developer at two different companies before transitioning to backend development with Python.
-Now I'm doing frontend development aswell as backend development, with more emphasize on frontend as it's more fulfilling for me than backend development.
+Over the next years, I worked as a frontend developer at different companies working on projects like e-commerce websites (TVH Parts), an archive platform of public video and other content of the government (hetarchief, meemoo), multiple marketing websites (Mobile Vikings), a portal for fleetmanagers and their drivers to manage and gain insights (MobilityPlus), ...
 <br />
 <br />
-I really love each day working as a developer as it is fulfilling, and I continue to enjoy building exciting projects in my free time. 👾
+I really love each day working as a developer as it is fulfilling, and I continue to enjoy building exciting projects in my free time aswell.
+<br />Checkout my repos! 👾
 </details>

   #